top of page

 1885–1900

 Zion Evangelical Lutheran Church began in 1885 as a body of Lutheran Christians meeting in homes in Gotha, FL.
 Then, in 1891, Zion was formally organized by Rev. Carl Brommer.
 By 1894, the congregation (served by Ed Fischer) had grown to 80 members and started a small school.
-Unfortunately, the Great Freeze of 1896 destroyed many of the groves throughout Central Florida and thousands had to leave to find work and survival.
+Unfortunately, the Great Freeze of 1896 destroyed many of the groves throughout Central Florida, and thousands had to leave to find work and survive.
 As the citrus industry recovered, so did the growth of Zion.
 With the onset of World War I, "Lutheran" became a synonym for "German."
-German-language services were discontinued and the school was closed.
-Rev. George Trapp and the congregation were targeted for hate crimes and vandalism, but the mission still remained.
+German-language services were discontinued, and the school was closed.
+Rev. George Trapp and the congregation were targeted for hate crimes and vandalism, but the mission remained.

 The New